 - Speed of movement.
 Move smoothly, you can pull a little faster than lowering.
-In any case, make sure that there is no inertia that will reduce the load.
+In any case, make sure that no inertia will reduce the load.
 In this case, reduce the driving speed.

 - Hull.
 The obligatory aspect is a fixed and straight body.
 Make sure that the spine remains straightened until the end of execution.

 - Breath-hold.
 If you are unable to hold the body still, hold your breath while traction is in progress.

 - Delay at the top point.
 Delay when your elbows are at the top point – effective and relevant.
 This allows large round muscles to be loaded as much as possible.
 Be sure to bring the blades together.